- About Us

 - H&SS Career Networking Night

 - Health Professions Career Fair

 Career Decision Making

-Career Decision Making is the “What do you want to be when you grow up?” branch of Career Services.
+Career Decision Making is the “What do you want to be when you grow up?” branch of the Olinde Career Center.
 Our counselors are available to meet with students one-on-one to guide them through the process.
 It’s personal because, well, deciding how to spend 40-ish hours a week of your life for the span of your career is pretty personal.
 They also administer and interpret career assessments and host workshops centered on career decisions.